harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

 <details>
 <summary>Advantages of using regular expressions to define baselines</summary>

-Defining your baselines using regular expressions provides significant benefits over using  hard-coded strings such as `main` or `latest`.
+Defining your baselines using regular expressions provides significant benefits over using fixed values such as `main` or `latest`.

 * RegEx baselines more accurately reflect the current "root" element in the context of a real-world software development life cycle.
 A typical sprint cycle might run like this: